 … and the list goes on.

-But frankly I’ve lost interest in this blog so I am going to make a cup of coffee instead and get on with code walloping.
+But frankly I’ve simply run out of time writing this blog… so I am going to make a cup of coffee instead and get on with some RPG code walloping.